Pompeo criticises HSBC for 'corporate kowtow' to Beijing

 Britain's Daily Telegraph newspaper reported on Saturday that HSBC Chairman Mark Tucker had warned Britain against a ban on networking equipment made by Huawei, claiming the bank could face reprisals in China.

-Senior British and U.S. politicians criticized HSBC and Standard Chartered last week after they both backed the national security law for Hong Kong.
+Senior British and US politicians criticised HSBC and Standard Chartered last week after they both backed the national security law for Hong Kong.